TwintailTeam/TwintailLauncher/README.md

 # KeqingLauncher
-A cross platform launcher for your anime games, featuring linux and windows support.
+A cross-platform launcher for your anime games, featuring linux and windows support.